Kaps61929/ichat/README.md

 # ichat
-Android chat application

-1)An android chat app which facilitates user with one to one chat and group chat facility.
-Users can upload status which could be viewed by other users.
-The app also as a social logon option via Facebook and google.

-2)Java was used for making interactive UI backed by Firebase for storing and handling data.
+The application is an Android chat app that allows users to exchange messages in one-to-one and group conversations.
+It has an interactive user interface that was developed using Java programming language.
+The app's backend functionality is powered by Firebase, which provides features such as real-time database, authentication, and cloud messaging.